seclab-ucr/Patchlocator/README.md

 ## Patchlocator

 Open source patch presence test system.
-Given a patch commit in upstream repository, check if the patch is applied in downstream repository/source code snapshots.
+Given a patch commit in upstream repository, check if the patch is applied in downstream kernels.

-If only binary image available, it can generate necessary inputs required by [E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber), then we can make use of Fiber to generate binary signatures and match them with target binary image to get the results.

-## 0x0 preparation
+There are three kinds of kernels:

+1. Reposiroty.
+Patchlocator can make use of information of the patches (introductin message, commit date, changed lines, etc) to locate the corresponding commit in target repository.
+If the target kernel is a repository, please read section 0x0 and 0x1.

+2. Source code snapshots.
+Patchlocator can determine if a patch is applied in a source code snapshot.
+If the target kernel is a source code snapshot, please read section 0x0 and 0x1, 0x2 and 0x3.1.

+3. Binary image snapshots.
+Patchlocator can determine if a patch is applied in a binary image with the helper of [E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber).
+If the target kernel is a source code snapshot, please read section 0x0 and 0x1, 0x2 and 0x3.2.

+The key insight is that 1) The functions in downstream are usually similar with those in corresponding upstream kernels, thus we can extract information of patched functions in upstream kernels to determine if the function is patched in downstream kernels.
+2)(For source/binary snapshot targets) After a patch is applied in upstream kernel, the patched function may evolve with time.
+The patched function in target kernel may be similar to any version of patched function in upstream.
+To achieve higher accuracy we keep track of the patched functions in upstream kernel and extract information from multiple versions of patched functions.

-1. Environment Setup
+## 0x0 Environment Setup

 The scripts are based on python2.7.

 Pygments modules required. `sudo pip install Pygments` to install it.

-2. Input file

-patches info file: collect patch commits (manually or with the help of crawler) and store them in a file (eg, patches_info), which is used as input of 0x1.
+4. Download target kernel snapshots (source code or binary inage) where we want to locate patches.

+The target source code snapshot/binary image where we want to locate the patches.

+## 0x1 Locating patches in a repository branch.
+**required**:
+1. Patches info file.
 Patches info file should contains basic information of patches we want to locate.
 Specifically, in each line of patches file, there is a patch name (for example, CVE number), a corresponding repository name (for example, linux), and a corresponding commit number.
 We prepare an example file (./patches_info) which contains some CVEs in Android security bulletin.

-3. Download kernel repositories.

-1) The original reference kernels in patches info file, for example, linux.
+2. The patch-related repositories in Patches info file.
 We can extract information of patch from it.

-2) The reference/target reposotory where we want to locate/track the patches.
+3. The repository where we want to locate patches.

 **Note**: Please set the repo paths in helper_zz.py get_repopath() function.
-With this function we can get the path to repository directory with the repo name.
-The repo names in get_repopath() shoud be consistent with the names in patches info file.
+With this function we can get the path to the directory where you download the repositories.
+The repo names in get_repopath() should be consistent with those in patches info file.

-4. Download target kernel snapshots (source code or binary inage) where we want to locate patches.

-The target source code snapshot/binary image where we want to locate the patches.

-## 0x1 Locating patches in a repository branch.
-**required**: patches info file.
-It has been introduced in 0x0 section.

 `~/Patchlocator$ python Patch_locator.py [repo] [branch] [patches info file]`